Catherine Jagiellon: Marriage negotiations

-Catherine was described as the most beautiful of her sisters, but she was married late for a princess of the era because her family wanted to ensure a marriage of the highest political status for Poland, and the marriages proposed to her demanded long negotiations which ultimately came to nothing.
+Catherine was described as the most beautiful of her sisters, but she was married late for a princess of the era because her family wanted to ensure a marriage of the highest political status for Poland, and the marriages proposed to her demanded protracted negotiations which ultimately came to nothing.
 In 1548, she was proposed marriage to by both Albert Alcibiades, Margrave of Brandenburg-Kulmbach and Duke Albert of Prussia, who both preferred her to her sisters Anna and Sophia.
-Her brother was inclined to the latter, but after long negotiations, the Pope refused a marriage because they were related to each other.
+Her brother was inclined to the latter, but after lengthy negotiations, the Pope refused the marriage because they were related to each other.
 Next, she was proposed to by Archduke Ferdinand II of Austria, but her brother, who had himself married a member of the Habsburg dynasty by then, ultimately decided against it.

-In the 1550s, her brother the king wished an alliance between Poland and Sweden against Russia due to growing tension around Livonia.
+In the 1550s, her brother the king wished for an alliance between Poland and Sweden against the Tsardom of Russia due to growing tension around Livonia.
 The religious issue was not considered a serious obstacle by her brother, and the Catholic policy in Poland was at that time still tolerant toward Protestantism.
 The Polish-Swedish alliance was a wish her brother entertained for several years, and it had in fact been suggested already in 1526, that time between her half-sister Hedwig and King Gustav I of Sweden.
 In 1555–56, Sigismund II Augustus suggested to King Gustav I that one of the four Swedish princes, preferably Eric or his brother John, should marry either his sister Anna or Catherine, and he sent portraits of the princesses to the Swedish royal court.
 Eric was at that time proposing to marry the future queen Elizabeth I of England, however, a proposal he was not willing to give up for several years.
 There was talk of Catherine marrying John, but Sigismund II Augustus was somewhat reluctant to allow his younger sister to marry before the eldest, Anna, and this created a problem.
 The negotiations were drawn out, and in 1560, Gustav I died and all negotiations were closed.